oblac/jodd-site/doc/madvoc/6+interceptors.md

 The easiest way to change the default behavior is to extend `ServletConfigInterceptor` and override `init()` method.

-## ServletConfigAltInterceptor

-This is an alternative variant of `ServletConfigInterceptor`.
-Difference is that alternative version copies request parameters to the attributes and later performs just attributes injection (`copyParamsToAttributes` = `true` && `injectParameters` = `false`).
-Another consequence is that in JSP it is possible to reference parameter value (now it is attribute value) without \'param\' prefix.

 ## EchoInterceptor

 Prints to system out stream action path, action class and method name,